LauraTurn/Python-Crash-Course-Projects/README.md

 # Python-Crash-Course-Projects

-Projects created straight from book
+Code along projects created straight from the book